isaiah2k/phase-1-Project/Readme.md

 ### Step 4: Run json-server

-**7.** To start managing your habits data, run json-server in your habit-tracker directory with this command:
+**7.** To start managing your habits data, run json-server in your phase-1-Project directory with this command:
    - `json-server db.json`

 ### Step 5: Install live-server